xt0fer/SolnZipRISC1/README.md

 - removal of superfluous branches
 - NOPE add $literal for decimal numbers on instructions
 - add MOVI pseudo
-- DONE zas should just read standard in, not use a cmdline arg

 ## v1.3